Home / About Flügger / Facts & History of Flügger

 Flügger becomes Danish-owned

-After the Second World War, all German property in Denmark was seized by the Danish State as war reparations.
-After a few years, the state chose to sell the company through a commission sale.
+After a few years, the state sold the company through a commission sale.
 It was Michael Schnack, the company’s Danish manager, who acquired the company with the support of four major painting companies.

 Flügger launches in Denmark